flowerinthenight/hugo-site/content/blog/2025-03-28-more-on-rust.md

 In this code, `x_clone` here looks like our previous example but it isn't.
 For `Arc`s, you clone the pointer to increase its reference count, not clone the inner object itself. `x_clone` and `x` here still points to the same `X` object. `Arc` will only cleanup its inner object once the reference count goes to zero.

-This is actually alright for me, albeit the weird ergonomics of the `.clone()`, and `.lock()` with its implicit unlock pair when going out of scope.
+This is actually alright for me, albeit the weird ergonomics of `.clone()`, and `.lock()` with its implicit unlock pair when going out of scope.
 What is slightly unexpected is if it's for atomics; I still have to wrap an atomic with an `Arc` as well.
 For example,

 ```rust
 fn main() {